First Setup

 /mod set-mod-role role:@Officers6.
 Test Your Build

-7. Run Your First Real Gearcheck
+7. Run Your First Real GearCheck

 - 1They create a thread in the gearcheck channel.